kool-engine/kool/README.md

 - Node based dynamic shader generation
 - All new Vulkan rendering backend (on JVM)
 - Support for physical based rendering (with metallic workflow) and image-based lighting
-- Normal, roughness, metallic, ambient occlusion and Displacement mapping
+- Deferred shading (work in progress, no optimized lighting yet)
 - Screen-space ambient occlusion
+- Normal, roughness, metallic, ambient occlusion and displacement mapping
 - HDR lighting with [Uncharted2 tone-mapping](http://filmicworlds.com/blog/filmic-tonemapping-operators/)
 - Lighting with multiple point, spot and directional lights
 - Shadow mapping for multiple light sources (only spot and directional lights for now)